 Basil is great herb to plant in a tomato garden, not only because it tastes great in pasta sauce, but also because basil helps protect against tomato hookworm infestations that can wreak havoc on crops.
 Basil’s aroma naturally deters some mosquitos and house flies.

-Spearmint and peppermint are often noted for their ability to repel flies, fleas, and spiders in the garden.
+Peppermint are often known for their ability to repel flies, fleas, and spiders in the garden.
 One thing to keep in mind when planting mint is that it is an invasive plant and will spread quickly.
 It is best to grow mint in containers when you have space limitations.

 Lemongrass contains citronella and naturally helps to repel mosquitos.
 Citronella is a fragrant botanical oil found in this grass.